The most important part of running outdoors is that we all come back safely.

 1. Where there is a pavement, use it.

 2. Where there is no pavement, run on the right-hand-side of the road so that you see

 oncoming traffic and keep close to the side of the road.
 Take care at sharp bends and

 if advantageous use the other side of the road before returning to the right.

 3. Wear or carry something that will help you to be seen (Hi-Viz bib/flashing armband)

 With regards to club nights and events, we ask the following:

-- In the dark it is important to wear something with high visibility or with reflective bands/strips.
+• In the dark it is important to wear something with high visibility so that you can be

-- Please wait for the run leader to show you where to cross the road, so we all cross together.
+• Please wait for the run leader to show you where to cross the road, so we all cross

 When there are smaller groups of runners ie Monday night, please note who is running and ensure all runners are counted in at the end.